Possible benefits of Estrogen Supplementation Could Include:

 - Decreases symptoms of menopause

-- Prevents osteoporosis by slowing down the process
+- Help prevents osteoporosis by slowing down the process

 - Improves vaginal dryness and eliminates bladder problems